kristofGovaerts/CoverAnalyzer/README.md

 - *filename*: The name of the file from which the statistics were derived
 - *total_cover*: Total cover calculated across the entire image, ie the percentage of pixels included in the mask.
 - *av_row_cover*: Average cover per row.
 Should be more accurate as a lot of soil is omitted
-- *av_gaps* The average gap percentage per row.
+- *av_gaps*: The average gap percentage per row.
-- *rows* The amount of rows identified in the image.
+- *rows*: The amount of rows identified in the image.
 Useful for testing how well the row identification worked, ie here if it is not 12 something went wrong.

 ## Author